devmjun/devmjun.github.io/_posts/2018-06-22-LinkedList.md

 ## Contents

-- outline of Linked List
+- Outline of Linked List
 - Node
 - LinkedList
 - Adding values to the list